COLORADO SPRINGS, Colo. -- Retired Lt. Gen. Wallace "Chip"

-Gregson named COO of U.S. Olympic
+Gregson has been named chief operating officer of the U.S. Olympic

 Retired Lt.
 Gen. Wallace "Chip" Gregson has been named chief operating officer of the U.S. Olympic Committee, the organization announced Wednesday.